kristian/zbtk/README.md

 yarn dlx zbtk
 ```

-In case you want to use the API, add the packet to your project using your package manager of choice:
+In case you want to use the API, add the package to your project using your package manager of choice:

 ```bash
 # NPM